OriginCodeAcademy/generator-oca-cli/README.md

 `oca-cli test`

 This will run tests for the current project to help guide development and gauge your progress toward completion.

-## Submitting projects

-`oca-cli submit`

-This will attempt to submit the current project.
-If all tests pass your project will be submitted and you can begin the next assignment.